adesandr/GliderThrow_Meter/docs/get-started/index.rst

 pin GND->  pin GND
 =========  =========

 .. note:: The ESP32 allows you to change the assignments of the I2C pins.
-To test this feature, I used different assignments on my three boards.
+To test this feature, I used different assignments on my three demoboards.
 These mappings are integrated in the `esp_mad.h file <https://github.com/adesandr/GliderThrow_Meter/blob/master/Includes/Esp_mad.h>`_.
 The figure above shows the connection diagram used with the Lolin 32 demoboard.

 After completing this assembly, you must download the file esp-mad-server.bin obtained after compilation into your ESP32 demo card.